chat bubble headphones

 • Been to a hospital, clinic, or GP surgery to have medical treatment diagnosed or advised within the last two years.
 This also applies to remote consultations, either on the phone or through an app.

-• Been placed on a waiting list which might mean you’ll have to miss your trip.
+• Been placed on a waiting list, which might mean you’ll have to miss your trip.

 Examples of other pre-existing medical conditions we cover include:

-Find the best Travel Insurance for your trip
+Find the best Travel Insurance after cancer

 How our Travel Insurance for Cancer Patients works: A simple 3 step quote process